Boeing 737: 737 AEW&C

 The Boeing 737 AEW&C is an Airborne Early Warning and Control version of the 737-700.

-The Boeing 737 AEW&C is a 737-700IGW roughly similar to the 737-700ER.
-This is an Airborne Early Warning and Control (AEW&C) version of the 737NG.
-Australia is the first customer (as Project Wedgetail), followed by Turkey and South Korea.
+The Boeing 737 AEW&C, designated Boeing E-7 Wedgetail, is an Airborne Early Warning and Control (AEW&C) version of the 737-700IGW which is similar to the 737-700ER.
+The aircraft uses a Northrop Grumman Electronic Systems MESA (Multi-role Electronically Scanned Array) surveillance and early warning radar.
+This system, designed for minimal aerodynamic impact, is located on a dorsal fin at the top of the fuselage, hence its nickname "top hat".
+The Royal Australian Air Force was the first customer for the Project Wedgetail (6 aircraft), followed by the Turkish Air Force with the Project Peace Eagle (4 aircraft), and the Republic of Korea Air Force with the Project Peace Eye (4 aircraft).

 T-43/CT-43A

 The T-43 was a 737-200 used by the United States Air Force to train navigators.

 The T-43 was a 737-200 modified for use by the United States Air Force for training navigators, now known as USAF combat systems officers.
 Informally referred to as the Gator (an abbreviation of "navigator") and "Flying Classroom", nineteen of these aircraft were delivered to the Air Training Command at Mather AFB, California during 1973 and 1974.
 Two additional aircraft were delivered to the Colorado Air National Guard at Buckley ANGB (later Buckley AFB) and Peterson AFB, Colorado, in direct support of cadet air navigation training at the nearby U.S. Air Force Academy.

 Two T-43s were later converted to CT-43As, similar to the CT-40A Clipper below, in the early 1990s and transferred to Air Mobility Command and United States Air Forces in Europe, respectively, as executive transports.
 A third aircraft was also transferred to Air Force Materiel Command for use as a radar test bed aircraft and was redesignated as an NT-43A.
 The T-43 was retired by the Air Education and Training Command in 2010 after 37 years of service.